For Media

 The following media kit includes an overview of intimate partner violence (IPV), provides guidance and resources for trauma-informed reporting around IPV, and gives a summary of the work and services of ZeroV and our 15 regional member programs.
 Download a PDF copy of the ZeroV Media Kit.

+Sharing stories of violence and abuse can help reduce stigmatization and silence, let survivors know they are not alone, and inspire policymakers and community leaders to create change.
 It is crucial, however, that writers and media use storytelling, story-collecting strategies, imagery, and headlines that are trauma-informed and do not cause harm.
-Sensationalizing trauma or perpetuating victim-blaming narratives do more harm to survivors and their families.
+Sensationalizing trauma or perpetuating victim-blaming narratives does harm to survivors and their families.
 For guidance on trauma-informed reporting around IPV, please see this Media Guide from the National Network to End Domestic Violence.
 Note that as language shifts and best practices are updated, the most important aspect of telling the stories of IPV is to listen to and honor the narratives of survivors.

-Additionally, it is important to recognize the impact that covering trauma can have on the well-being of journalists.
+It is important to recognize the impact that covering trauma can have on the well-being of journalists.
 This Poynter article provides a self-care guide and resources for journalists: How journalists can take care of themselves while covering trauma.

 Intimate Partner Violence: Key Terms and Context

-IPV consists of a complex range of abuse tactics including but not limited to physical abuse, verbal abuse, emotional abuse, financial abuse, tech-facilitated abuse, stalking and intimidation, sexual and reproductive coercion, and sabotage of career and education.
+Intimate partner violence (IPV) is a pattern of violent, coercive behavior used by one partner in an intimate relationship to exert power and control over another partner in the relationship.
+Abusive partners are motivated by the desire for power and control and often enact a range of abusive behaviors with the intention of making it difficult or impossible for a survivor to flee.
+Abusive behaviors can include but are not limited to physical abuse, verbal abuse, emotional abuse, weaponization of social stigma, financial abuse, tech-facilitated abuse, stalking and intimidation, sexual and reproductive coercion, and sabotage of career and education.
 Health conditions that may be associated with IPV include injury, chronic pain, cardiovascular disease, digestive disorders, depression, and post-traumatic stress.
 Further, this complex range of abuse tactics can lead to job instability, poor credit, homelessness, isolation, and other circumstances that make it difficult or impossible for a survivor to flee an abusive partner and still meet their basic needs.

 Partners may be current or former spouses, live-in partners, romantic/dating partners, or parents of a shared child.
 Women are most often and most severely impacted by IPV, but anyone can experience or be impacted by IPV regardless of gender, age, ability, sexual orientation, race, religion, ethnicity, national origin, social status, economic status, or geographic location.